 reign as the king who united Judah and Israel.

 was common in the upper class."
-The centralized government “exerted a strong unifying
+The centralized

-justice, adultery was recognized as a great
+right to justice, adultery was recognized as a great

 the individuals" (p.
 56).

 migrated from Greece and Crete.
-The
+The Philistines

-presence with His people.
+God’s presence with His people.
 The Israelites

 took it with them into battle.
 The false gods Israel

 contended with ere Canaanite gods.